Waiting Lists, Lettings and Mutual Exchanges

-All our homes which are for let follow our Lettings Policy May 17.pdf [pdf] 343KB .
-This document advises you on the criteria Estuary Housing Association uses for those applying to be housed by us.
+All our homes which are for let follow our Lettings Policy.
+This document advises you on the criteria we use for those applying to be housed by us.

 Other Housing Options

-Please see the menu on the left hand side for other housing options available through Estuary, which include Market Renting and Mutual Exchange.
+- The menu on the left hand side of this page, or below if using a mobile device, contains other housing options available from us.
+These include Market Renting and Mutual Exchange.
 If you are looking to purchase a property, please have a look at our property search.